ansible/ansible-ui/framework/PageInputs/PageInputs.md

 ### Async Select Components

-The async components are wrappers over the base seelcts components with a goal of loading options asynchrously from APIs and supporting pagination of results.
+The async components are wrappers over the base select components with a goal of loading options asynchronously from APIs and supporting pagination of results.

 - `PageAsyncSingleSelect` uses `PageSingleSelect`
 - `PageAsyncMultiSelect` uses `PageMultiSelect`